Sekuora/TrezEnv/README.md

 <h2 align="center">Trezenv </h2>

 <p align="center">
     A CLI tool to produce a project local vcpkg installation.
-Create replicable C++ environments with ease and manage dependencies using the vcpkg toolchain.
+Create IDE agnostic and replicable C/C++ environments with ease and manage dependencies using the vcpkg toolchain.
     <br />
     <!-- <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />